Get Fit with These Pro Conditioning Tips

 Our rule as strength and conditioning coaches was: no one conditions alone.
 That means that if we had an athlete who was dragging behind the group and ended up doing conditioning work alone, we had to join them.

 I implore you to find someone to do your conditioning work with.
-It really helps to have someone to complain to, someone who understands what you’re going through in the moment.
+It really helps to have someone to complain to, someone who understands what you’re going through at the moment.

 You will also have someone to push you if you’re having an off day.
 Plus, it never hurts to have a little friendly competition to make you work a little harder.

-Another option is to time your workout and try to beat that time the next workout, even if it’s only by a second.
+Another option is to time your workout and tries to beat that time the next workout, even if it’s only by a second.

 2. Don’t Do Traditional Cardio